seattleinfinity/simc-site/README.md

 ### About branches

-Changes made on the `main` branch are automatically reflected in Netlify.
+Changes made on the `main` branch are automatically deployed to Netlify.
 If you want to make lots of commits but would rather update the site in one big batch, make commits on a different branch and merge when you're ready to deploy.
+Read about branches [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).

 ## Detailed documentation

 ### About this site

 This new site is built using the static site generator [Eleventy](https://www.11ty.dev/), the templating language [Nunjucks](https://mozilla.github.io/nunjucks/), and the CSS framework [Tailwind](https://tailwindcss.com/).
+I would recommend reading up how all these things work if you don't know already.

 A developmental deployment is available at [seattleinfinity.netlify.app](https://seattleinfinity.netlify.app).